pivotal/docs-tap/partials/application-accelerator/_configuration.hbs.md

 ### <a id="examples-custom"></a> An example for creating an accelerator with customized properties

-You can also explicitly specify the `displayName`, `description`, `iconUrl`, and `tags` fields and this overrides any values provided in the accelerator's Git repository.
+You can specify the `displayName`, `description`, `iconUrl`, and `tags` fields and this overrides any values provided in the accelerator's Git repository.
 The following example explicitly sets those fields and the `ignore` field:

 > my-spring-cloud-serverless.yaml